austynherman112994/bitcrawler/README.md

 ## Documentation

-See the documentation at https://bitcrawler.readthedocs.io/en/latest/bitcrawler.html#bitcrawler for more details on usage.
+See the [documentation](https://bitcrawler.readthedocs.io/en/latest/bitcrawler.html#bitcrawler) for more details on usage.

 ## Example Crawler